sajjaadf/Mice-And-Men-Mock-Trial/Witness-Answers.md

 - Damage in jail less and more irrelavent than all society.
 ### Lennie
 - Lennie Threated Prosectuter (to do the same thing that she did to Curleys wife.)
+- Sitting in barn, and quite conversational.
+- I killed the puppy (George would not let me had rabbits) _Lies in Interview_